top of page

 Our Speech:

-1. Questionable language or “slang” words will not be tolerated.
+1. 1.
+Profanity or questionable language will not be tolerated.
 Anything that can be misconstrued as negative or insulting must be avoided.

 2. Be positive and encouraging.
-Uplift your student and others.
+Uplift your students and others.
 Let them know the importance and accomplishment of being a part of the team.
 Let them know they are important.

 4. Insist that your students address the coach and the officials with respect.
 They should call their coaches Coach or Mr., Miss, or Mrs. They should address the officials with “Yes, Sir” or “Yes, Ma’am” You should use these titles as well in the presence of your students or when referring to the coach or officials.